roman-milk/roman-milk.github.io/making-scents.md

  With that, he rammed his cock all the way into her.

  "Fuck!" she screamed, after which she buried her face in the sheets to scream some more.
 Tyson began to pound her hard and gave her ass the occasional slap.
 She barely noticed the slaps.
 She was lost in a euphoric world as his cock brought on orgasm after orgasm.
 Her head came back up and she moaned, calling out obscenities that heightened the experience for her and spurred Tyson on.
 She didn't know sex could be like this.
 She might have gone the rest of her life not knowing and being content, but the last few days had changed all of that.
 She would do anything to have this man keep fucking her.
-Report_Story #2